el-hult/adventofcode2020/readme.md

 # Reflections on each day

+# Day 19

+Part one is about parsing expressions and see if they conform to some grammar.
+The grammar is such that we could create a regex for the whole shebang.
+It worked great for part one.
+Probably not very efficient, but still fast enough.

+This reminded me of the 0DE5 project, and the videos on regex's and DFAs.
+This could be a great exercise to implement a regex engine.
+See e.g. https://www.0de5.net/stimuli/fun-and-games-generating-dfas-from-regular-expressions

 # Day 18

 This day was about parsing arithmetic expressions, considering operator precedence and parantheses.